lspashwin29/Tutorials/README.md

 Some of the tutorials I have included so far are:

-1. Writing data to googlesheets directly from R. If you are a person who uses R for data manipulation and googlesheets to share your results with others, take a look at this document!
+1. gsheetsTutorial: Writing data to googlesheets directly from R. If you are a person who uses R for data manipulation and googlesheets to share your results with others, take a look at this document!
 It hardly takes 2 minutes!

 Check this space frequently for more tutorials!